Allan Lloyd Smith Prize Shortlist

 Min-tser Lin

-Affiliation: Department of Foreign Languages and Literature at National Cheng Kung University (Tainan, Taiwan)
+Affiliation: National Cheng Kung University

 Research Areas: